Predicting Cellular Responses to Novel Drug Perturbations at a Single-Cell Resolution: Related Work

 \section{Related Work}

-Over the past years, deep learning (DL) has become an essential tool for analysis \citep{lopez2020enhancing} and interpretation \citep{rybakov2020learning} of scRNA-seq data.
+Over the past years, deep learning (DL) has become an essential tool for the analysis and interpretation of scRNA-seq data \citep{angerer2017single, rybakov2020learning, lopez2020enhancing, hetzel2021graph}.
 Representation learning in particular, has been useful not only for identifying cellular heterogeneity and integration \citep{scvi}, or mapping query to reference datasets \citep{lotfollahi2022mapping}, but also in the context of modelling single-cell perturbation responses \citep{rampavsek2019dr, seninge2021vega, lotfollahi2019scgen, yugerev}.

 Unlike linear models \citep{dixit2016perturb, kamimoto2020celloracle} or mechanistic approaches \citep{frohlich, yuan2021cellbox}, DL is suited to capture non-linear cell-type-specific responses and easily scales to genome-wide measurements.
-Recently, \citet{CPA} introduced the computational perturbation auto-encoder (CPA) for modelling perturbations on scRNA-seq data.
+Recently, \citet{CPA} introduced the CPA method for modelling perturbations on scRNA-seq data.
 CPA does not generalise to unseen compounds, hindering its application to virtual screening of drugs not yet measured via scRNA-seq data, which is required for effective drug discovery.

-For bulk RNA-seq data, on the other hand, several methods have been proposed to predict gene expression profiles for de novo chemicals \citep{pham2021deep, zhu2021prediction, umarov2021deepcellstate}.
+For bulk RNA data, on the other hand, several methods have been proposed to predict gene expression profiles for de novo chemicals \citep{pham2021deep, zhu2021prediction, umarov2021deepcellstate}.
 Crucially, the L1000 dataset, introduced by the LINCS programme \citep{LINCS}, greatly facilitated such advances on phenotype-based compound screening.
 However, it remains unclear how to translate these approaches to single-cell datasets that include significantly fewer compounds and, in many cases, rely on different gene sets.